pschiiit/pile/README.md

 # Pile

-This project is an attempt to provide au [Rack](http://rack.rubyforge.org/)-like unified API for PHP web apps.
+This project is an attempt to provide a [Rack](http://rack.rubyforge.org/)-like unified API for PHP web apps.
 Because of the nature of PHP, its goal will be focused on the middleware stack rather than on the webserver interface.